-A week, whatever that magic light was it had given him a week to prepare and redo his survival, it was great, an amazing chance that could not be measured in words of gratitude... but a week, it felt like a little rushed compared to the enormity of the situation.
+A week, whatever that magic light was it had given him a week to prepare and redo his survival.
+It was great, an amazing chance that could not be measured in words of gratitude... but a week, it felt like a little rushed compared to the enormity of the situation.

-But Vance had a secret weapon: money, lots and lots of it, he had won the lottery a year ago and had been living from it since, at his fifty years Vance wanted nothing but to live a luxurious retirement with his lottery money and could have gotten away with it too if it weren’t for the multiverse meddling with his reality.
+But Vance had a secret weapon: money, lots and lots of it, he had won the lottery a year ago and had been living from it since.
+At his fifty years Vance wanted nothing but to live a luxurious retirement with his lottery money, and could have gotten away with it too if it wasn’t for the multiverse meddling with his reality.

 “What?
 Titanium is not that good for swords?
 It sounded way cooler in my mind.”

-“No titanium guns either, it’s a kind of disappointing material for all of its reputation.”
+“No titanium guns either, it’s kind of a disappointing material for all of its reputation.”

-Knowledge was crucial to make a plan so Vance had spent several hours looking for information on which materials could be used to make weapons, which to stockpile and which would require to be made after the world changed.
+Knowledge was crucial to make a plan so Vance had spent several hours looking for information on which materials and machines could be used to make weapons, which to stockpile and which would require to be made after the world changed.

 But why?
 How did that work?

-Answers would have to wait for later, in his first apocalyptic run he transformed his house into a small bunker and he managed to hold on for a year before a horde of monsters trampled it with him inside and surviving by pure luck, trapped under concrete and steel he was forced to dig his way out with magic, the ability which would be his lifeline on the four years after.
+Answers would have to wait for later, in his first apocalyptic run he transformed his house into a small bunker, and he managed to hold on for a year before a horde of monsters trampled it with him inside.
+And surviving by pure luck.
+Trapped under concrete and steel he was forced to dig his way out with magic, the ability which would be his lifeline on the four years after.

-A diamond, Vance took his walking cane and admired the artificial diamond on top of it, buying natural diamonds was stupid as artificial ones were purer, shinier and stronger so he ordered a batch of twenty big enough to fill his fist and a bunch of smaller ones, they were incredibly useful but still just one among the several materials to stockpile, sheets of metal were a must too, both for weapons and armors, steel pipes, aluminum and lots of cheaper gemstones.
+A diamond, Vance took his walking cane and admired the artificial diamond on top of it, buying natural diamonds was stupid, as artificial ones were purer, shinier and stronger.
+So he ordered a batch of twenty big enough to fill his fist and a bunch of smaller ones.
+They were incredibly useful but still just one among the several materials to stockpile.
+Sheets of metal were a must too, both for weapons and armors, steel pipes, aluminum and lots of cheaper gemstones.

-Vance looked out from his window, his house was big, had a wide basement, an orchard, plenty of trees in the vicinity and a small stream of water coming down from the nearby mountain, he was ten minutes away from the city and this had saved him too as a lone human attracted little attention from the beasts but it also presented a problem of fortification, on the city he could bunker up inside a tall building, it was just a matter of destroying the upper floors to retrieve the steel beams and use those to fortify the bottom, the metro tunnels were also an obvious shelter that already connected the city...
+Vance looked out from his window, his house was big, had a wide basement, an orchard, plenty of trees in the vicinity, and a small stream of water coming down from the nearby mountain.
+He was ten minutes away from the city and this had saved him too, as a lone human attracted little attention from the beasts, but it also presented a problem of fortification.
+On the city he could bunker up inside a tall building.
+It was just a matter of destroying the upper floors to retrieve the steel beams and use those to fortify the bottom, the metro tunnels were also an obvious shelter that already connected the city...

-“Wait, can’t i just use the magic to dig in here.”
+“Wait, can’t i just use the magic to dig in here?”

 Ok, Vance surfed the web again to order steel beams, large amounts of coal... gas, small tanks of gas that could be carried on his back, a fence... was it really necessary?
-He was away from the city and anyone who could steal his stuff would rather stay near such a stockpile of items, no, he would fortify his house first and increase the size of his stronghold after the change happened
+He was away from the city and anyone who could steal his stuff would rather stay near such a stockpile of items.
+No, he would fortify his house first, and increase the size of his stronghold after the change happened

-His worry was not about the upcoming wave of change as much as it was about having to let his other orders of supplies outside and then take them inside the new structure.
+His worry was not about the upcoming wave of change, as much as it was about having to let his other orders of supplies outside, and then take them inside the new structure.
 Which would take even more time.

-“Sir, are you a doomsday prepper?
+“Sir, are you a doomsday prepper?”

-Ben, the team leader asked him, it was no strange question as they were filling a metal structure with edibles, fuels, tools and materials which would be presumably used for construction of other new tools
+Ben, the team leader asked him, it was no strange question as they were filling a metal structure with edibles, fuels, tools and materials, which would be presumably used for construction of other new tools

-“I prefer the term Apocalyptic Prepper” said Vance, “but how about this?
-I predict that tomorrow the world will start to change and it will change even more in the ten days after, if tomorrow you see a change come again and we will talk about an alliance.
+“I prefer the term Apocalyptic Prepper” said Vance, “But how about this?
+I predict that tomorrow the world will start to change and it will change even more in the ten days after, if tomorrow you see a change come again and we will talk about an alliance.”

-The delivery men used the tractor to help drag down the locomotive and left the tractor and tires, Vance tried to get his hands on a steam engine but most of them were small models for use as wood powered electricity generation so he settled for buying some old locomotive engines, once the cash was rolling it was rather easy after the initial historical concerns used to drive the price up.
+The delivery men used the tractor to help drag down the locomotive and left the tractor and tires.
+Vance had tried to get his hands on a steam engine, but most of them were small models for use as wood powered electricity generation, so he settled for buying some old locomotive engines.
+Once the cash was rolling it was rather easy after dismissing the initial historical concerns used to drive the price up.